1986 Maryland gubernatorial election

 The 1986 Maryland gubernatorial election was held on November 4, 1986.
 Democratic nominee William Donald Schaefer defeated Republican nominee Thomas J. Mooney with 82.37% of the vote.
 To date this is the largest percentage total ever for a contested statewide election in Maryland.

 As of 2023, this was the last time a candidate from either party carried every county in a gubernatorial election, and the last time the Democratic candidate won a majority of counties in a gubernatorial election.
 He is also the last Democrat to win the following counties: Garrett, Washington, Carroll, Queen Anne's, Caroline, Dorchester, Wicomico, and Somerset.
-Frederick County would not vote Democratic again until 2022.
+Anne Arundel County, Frederick County, Kent County, and Talbot County would not vote Democratic again until 2022.

 Primary elections

 Primary elections were held on September 9, 1986.